 - Reinventing numerous data estates (pulling data from dozens of systems into a unified data model and building applications and reports on top)

-In 2019, I moved from leading and selling product teams to growing one internally.
-We started a Growth Team with the sole purpose of acquiring, converting, and retaining customers and employees.
-We re-built several internal systems and then shifted to optimizing our full product line-up.
+In January 2019, we were acquired by Hitachi Solutions, and I spearheaded Hitachi's first Growth Team, with goals of acquiring, converting, and retaining customers and employees.
+We re-built several internal systems and then shifted to optimizing our full product line-up across both companies.